llMBQll/OmniLED/omni-led-applications/media/README.md

 Media sends a single type of event, and its name depends on the selected [mode](#reporting-mode).

-> There is a discrepancy in event frequency between current implementations on Windows and Linux operating systems.
+> Apps report the updates with varying frequencies.
-> On Windows the interval seems to be around 4 seconds and on Linux it's a fixed update interval of 1 second.
+> This application tracks the playback rate and duration since the last update to send updates at least once a second.

-> Availability of event fields depends entirely on the media source.
+> The availability of event fields depends entirely on the media source.
 Be sure to check if a field is present when
 > handling media events.

 `MEDIA` or `<MAPPED_NAME>`: table